- Posted by

 *Interview taken place at POSTALCO office.

-In part 2, we will introduce two other characteristics of the room that Mike derived from his own experiences of traveling.
+In part 2 of the interview, we will introduce two other characteristics of the room that Mike derived from his own experiences of traveling.
+Check here.

 POSTALCO & CLASKA's SNS accounts (Facebook / Instagram / Twitter) will be sharing the newest updates with "#claska_roomsinprogress".
 Keep a look out.